bouxe/Facism-client-leak/README.md

 # Facism-client-leak

-leaked old version cus why nor only works for forge 2060 version
+leaked old version cus why not only works for forge 2060 version